annenkov/unmix/readme.txt

 HOW TO RUN UNMIX?
 =================

-This version of Unmix can be run under SCM Scheme implementation.
+This version of Unmix can be run under Racket.

-The directory containing programs to be specialized must also contain the file unmix.scm having the following contents:

-(define **unmix-path** SSSS)
-(load (string-append **unmix-path** "xunmix.scm"))

-where SSSS is the path to the directory containing Unmix.

-For example, if Unmix resides in the directory ~/unmix/, the file unmix.scm must contain the following lines:

-(define **unmix-path** "~/unmix/")
-(load (string-append **unmix-path** "xunmix.scm"))

-To call Unmix, make sure that the directory containing programs to be specialized is the current one.
-Then start the Scheme system and load the file unmix.scm.

-When the Scheme prompt appears, enter

-(UNMIX)
+Use
+    racket unmix.scm

+to run UNMIX from project root directory.

+UNMIX can be ran using DrRacket: load unmix.scm to environment and run it (press F5).

+If UNMIX ran from project root, use relative paths to programs to be specialized.
+For example:
+    examples/zip

+You can also use unmix.scm from directories with programs to be specialized.
+In that case all program files can be accessed without specifying the path, just file name.

-As a result, Unmix starts and displays a menu on the screen, which provides further information.
+When Unmix starts it displays a menu on the screen, which provides further information.